finom/use-change/README.md

 > The one TypeScript-first React hook for app-wide data

 The idea of this library is that you define a skeleton of your data store as a flat or a nested object, and with the help of [Object.defineProperty](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty) listen to changes at properties of the object.
 No reducers, actions, observers, middlewares, exported constants.
-Just one hook and some secondary API you may not ever need.
+Just one hook and some secondary API you may not even need.

 Components that include `useChange` listen to only those properties that they actually need but never updates if something else is changed.